joeldodson/domible/docs/index.md

 Ideally, there will be no JavaScript.
 Unfortunately, we live in a broken world.
-Some JavaScript might be needed to make an element more accessible.
+Some JavaScript might be needed to make an element more accessible or functional/usable.

 Similar story regarding CSS.
 Not the unfortunate part, the reality some CSS might be required for accessibility considerations.